angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 ```

 Now our form will automatically validate fields according to the rules defined in our schema.

+It is not strictly necessary to define the schema in a separate variable.
+However, this approach makes the schema independent and reusable.

 ### Built-in Validator Functions